Hacker News

 EDITS: wording, punctuation, sentence flow.

-an hour ago by ggm
+4 years ago by ggm

 Thank you.
 That pretty much said it, better than I did.